thiagooliveiraaa/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-## Remove verifyDB function from Server Administration
+## Removed the `verifyDB` function from Server Administration and its services

 - **Date:** 2023-May-10
 - **JIRA Ticket:** [LPS-184192](https://issues.liferay.com/browse/LPS-184192)

 ### What changed?

-The verifyDB() method was removed from ServiceComponentLocalService.
-The "Verify database tables of all plugins." function was removed from "Server Administration" -> "Verification Actions"
+The `verifyDB()` method was removed from `ServiceComponentLocalService`.
+The corresponding _Verify database tables of all plugins_ functionality was removed from the Server Administration console's Verification Actions.

 ### Who is affected?

-This affects anyone calling the `ServiceComponentLocalService.verifyDB()` method from their code and using the UI function.
+This affects anyone calling the `ServiceComponentLocalService.verifyDB()` method from their code or using the Server Administration functionality.

 ### How should I update my code?

-Remove usage of `ServiceComponentLocalService.verifyDB()`
+Remove all usages of `ServiceComponentLocalService.verifyDB()`.

 ### Why was this change made?

-Upgrade framework manages all modules' tables and Release record creation.
-This verifyDB function does not do anything.
+The upgrade framework manages all modules' tables and `Release` record creation.
+The `verifyDB` method is non-functional.

 ---------------------------------------